Jason-Whitmore/jpf/docs/Misc.md

 ## LinearAlgebra

-The LinearAlgebra class provides static functions that implement Linear Algebra mathematical operations.
+The LinearAlgebra class provides static functions that implement linear algebra mathematical operations.
 These include things like matrix multiplication, addition, initialization and other helper functions.
 This class is unit tested.

 ## CSVWriter

 The CSVWriter class is used extensively in the [examples](Examples.md) as a way of writing data to disk so that plots can be made.
-The class allows users to create a csv file buffer with specified file path and column titles and then add rows to the buffer one row at a time.
+The class allows users to create a csv file buffer with specified file path and column titles.
+Then, users can add data to the buffer one row at a time.
 This class has no dependencies to any other classes, so it can be used in separate projects as well.